Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Parametrized perverse schobers

-\begin{example} For $n=3,4$, let ${\bf S}$ be the $n$-gon and $\mathcal{T}$ the unique ideal $n$-angulation.
+\begin{example} For $n=3,4$, let ${\bf S}$ be the $n$-gon and $\mathcal{T}$ the $n$-valent spanning graph of ${\bf S}$ (unique up to homotopy).
 The graded algebras underlying the relative Ginzburg algebras $\mathscr{G}_\mathcal{T}$ are given by the path algebras of the following graded quivers.
+The labels indicate degrees of the arrows.

-The differentials of the arrows in degree $0$ vanish and the differential of an arrow $a:x\rightarrow y$ of higher degree consists modulo signs of a sum of all paths composed of two arrows of lower degrees which compose to a path $x\rightarrow y$. \end{example}
+The differentials of the arrows in degree $0$ vanish and the differential of an arrow $a:x\rightarrow y$ of degree $m$ consists, modulo signs, of the sum of all paths composed of two arrows of degrees less than $m$ which compose to a path $x\rightarrow y$. \end{example}